 Mental Health Technician Charged in Teen's Death

-A Norfolk teen has died at a Loudon County behavioral health facility.
-The 15-year-old was found unresponsive and not breathing back in November, 2017.
+A Norfolk teen has died at a Loudoun County behavioral health facility.
+The teen was found unresponsive and not breathing back in November, 2017.
 While the identity of the victim has not been released, we know that an autopsy has revealed he died from positional asphyxiation.
 Police believe the mental health technician’s restraint techniques may have been to blame.
 The man has since been charged with involuntary manslaughter.

 This term refers to the loss of breath that happens when a person’s body is positioned in the wrong way.
 It is what was cited as the cause of death of New York’s Eric Garner.
 The man’s death made headlines in 2014 when he was tackled to the ground by police.
 His final words referred to the fact that he could not breathe.
 While we do not know specifics about this teen’s death, it is easy to draw comparisons between Garner’s death and this tragic loss.